 For UK-based lovers of quality audio and the equipment that produces it, a visit to the Bristol Show is a must.
-It is Britain’s biggest and longest-running exhibition event of its kind and, following a Covid-induced absence of three years, is set to be back bigger and better than ever this year.
+It is Britain’s biggest and longest-running exhibition event of its kind and it's certainly been good to be back.

-For more than three decades (this will be the show’s 34th year), Bristol has been a firm fixture in the audio industry’s calendar and the go-to event for punters and manufacturers alike.
-More than 160 exhibitors will be showing their wares this year, including leading hi-fi brands such as Marantz, Linn, Technics, Rega, Bowers & Wilkins, Naim, Pro-Ject and Onkyo.
-Oh, and we'll be there too, answering queries and giving live demonstrations of our bespoke custom-built, multi-speaker AV surround sound system incorporating the latest TV tech.
-Also, look out for our special competition to win a stack of shiny new kit.
+More than 160 exhibitors are showing their wares this year, and Team What Hi-Fi? are here too, answering queries, bringing you highlights from the show floor, and giving live demonstrations of our bespoke custom-built, multi-speaker AV surround sound system incorporating the latest TV tech.
+Also, look out for our special competition to win over £10k's worth of shiny new kit.

-Not only does Bristol present an unrivalled opportunity to see and hear the latest audio hardware, it also offers the chance to buy a variety of hi-fi equipment and accessories at bargain prices thanks to the special offers that are available there.
+Not only does Bristol present an unrivalled opportunity to see and hear the latest audio hardware, it also offers the chance to buy a variety of hi-fi equipment and accessories at bargain prices thanks to the special offers that are available there - here's a full list of deals at the show.

 Astell & Kern